Working Memory in a Recurrent Spiking Neural Networks With Heterogeneous Synaptic Delays: Methods

-In our implementation, the spike history of all $N$ neurons over the past $D$ steps is concatenated into a flattened context vector of dimension $N \cdot D$ at each time step, so that $\mathbf{W}$ is reshaped as $\mathbf{W} \in \mathbb{R}^{N \times (N \cdot D)}$.
+In our implementation, the spike history of all $N$ neurons over the past $D$ steps is concatenated into a flattened context vector of dimension $N \cdot D$ at each time step, so that $\mathbf{W}$ is reshaped as $\mathbf{\bar W} \in \mathbb{R}^{N \times (N \cdot D)}$.
 This is equivalent to the temporal convolution that we used previously in a feedforward setting~\citep{Perrinet2023}, here extended to a fully recurrent topology.
-Using such an implementation, the HD-SNN is thus corresponding to a standard computational graph which we could train using surrogate gradient descent (see Figure~\ref{fig:model} - Left).
+The HD-SNN thus maps onto a standard static computational graph that can be trained with surrogate gradient descent as classical SNNs (see Figure~\ref{fig:model}, left panel).